debops/debops/docs/getting-started.rst

    redis__sentinel_bind: '0.0.0.0'
    redis__sentinel_allow: [ '192.0.2.0/24' ]

-This will configure Redis Server and Sentinel to listen on all available interfaces and accept connections from local network.
-Keep in mind that Redis communication is performed in plaintext, therefore you might want to create separate physical network for Redis communication, a VLAN, or use a VPN like Tinc to keep the traffic encrypted.
+This will configure the Redis Server and Sentinel to listen on all available interfaces and accept connections from local network.
+Keep in mind that Redis communication is performed in plaintext, therefore you might want to create a separate physical network for Redis communication, a VLAN, or use a VPN like Tinc to keep the traffic encrypted.